HelluPeptic/fleet-tools/README.md

 ### Automatic Features

 - **Location Tracking**: Player locations are automatically saved on disconnect for `/tpo` and `/back` commands
-- **Persistent States**: God mode, fly mode, and mute status persist across server restarts
+- **Persistent States**: God mode, fly mode, mute status, and keep inventory preferences persist across server restarts
 - **Automatic Cleanup**: Expired temporary bans are automatically removed on player join
+- **Keep Inventory System**: Opt-out keep inventory is enabled by default for all players
+  - Players keep items but lose XP on death (when enabled)
+  - Individual players can disable their keep inventory with `/keepinv`
+  - Setting persists across server restarts and reconnections

 ## Compatibility